Chanel Iman Reveals Baby Bump And Pregnancy In Topless Photos With Husband, Sterling Shepard

 Victoria Secret model Chanel Iman is celebrating Mother’s Day in a whole new way this year!
-Through photos on Instagram and in an exclusive interview with PEOPLE, the mom-to-be revealed that she’s expecting her first child with her husband, Sterling Shepard.
+Through photos on Instagram and in an exclusive interview with People, the mom-to-be revealed that she’s expecting her first child with her husband, Sterling Shepard.

 This will be the first child of Iman and her 24-year-old husband, who is also a wide receiver for the New York Giants.
 The two are thrilled to share their love and grow their family.

-In addition to the exclusive announcement with PEOPLE, the 27-year-old model decided to show her fans a few photos from her topless baby bump photo shoot with her husband.
+In addition to the exclusive announcement with People, the 27-year-old model decided to show her fans a few photos from her topless baby bump photo shoot with her husband.
 The 27-year-old model decided to take the announcement one step further by flashing her baby bump to her followers on Instagram.
-In total, the model shared three different photos from the photo shoot including one with her and her husband and two with just her and that baby bump.
+In total, the model shared three different photos from the photo shoot, including one with her and her husband and two with just her and that baby bump.

 In the first photo Chanel shared on Instagram, she is wearing what appears to be a sweater that hangs off the shoulders.
 The mom-to-be has the sweater pulled up in the middle so her followers can see her precious baby bump.
 The model decided to use her hand and arm to cover her exposed chest.
 The model is also wearing unbuttoned and low-hanging jeans to put the focus on her baby bump.